The Charleston Museum celebrates 250th anniversary

 “She was quite impressive,” Fred Taccolini said.
 “I mean, she’s been around doing this now for 33 years, and she has some ties to Charleston, which I wasn’t aware of and she’s quite familiar with us.”

-The Charleston Museum says they will continue to uphold the mission that their founders laid out more than two hundred years ago.
+The Charleston Museum says it will continue to uphold the mission that its founders laid out more than two hundred years ago.

 “They set in motion two and a half centuries of collecting,” Borick said, “preserving and educating.
 And our expectation is that will continue for the next 250 years.”